-Chapter 83.07 - Light Trespass - The purpose of this Chapter is to set forth reasonable standards that prohibit light pollution and light trespass.
-The proposed ordinance has been drafted to update the Development Code with standards that will promote public health and safety, ensure compliance with the CALGreen Code and enhance the quality of life by minimizing intrusive light onto adjacent property.
-The ordinance includes updated definitions, exempt lighting and activities, establishes regional lighting requirements, and sets forth enforcement and penalties for violations.
+• Chapter 83.07 - Light Trespass - The purpose of this Chapter is to set forth reasonable standards that prohibit light pollution and light trespass.
+The proposed Light Trespass Ordinance has been drafted to update the Development Code with standards that will ensure health and safety, and ensure compliance with the California Green Building Standards Code (CALGreen) and enhance the quality of life by minimizing intrusive light.
+The ordinance includes definitions, establishes requirements for the Valley, Mountain and Desert regions of the County, and sets forth enforcement and penalties for violations.